gvegayon/parallel/papers/stata-journal/20181010-reply-to-comments-george.md

 > I think the second row in the table may be more confusing than helpful.
 Rather than displaying performance relative to the four core performance in the table, it might be easier to discuss it in the prose.
 This would also provide the added flexibility of discussing relative performance gains for the case of the serial vs 2 core and 2 vs 4 core trials.
 Additionally, it might be helpful to create a box plot for the different conditions to show the runtime variances and identify if there were any outliers (e.g., perhaps the load on the physical server increased and some resources on the Unix server were being reallocated in some of the runs, or maybe other issues cropped up that are interesting).
 It'd be interesting to see if the variance in runtimes were relatively stable as well and to see if the variance in the runtime was comparable across all conditions.
 It isn't completely necessary, but you could also fit an ANOVA to your benchmark data to further support the performance benchmark claims.

-*   Perhaps we can have a graph for that...
+*   ~~Perhaps we can have a graph for that...~~ Done, we removed the relative unit row

 *   There's low variance on thecompute times.